francescogemma/WordChecker/README.md

 # WordChecker
-WordChecker - A Wordle like guessing game written in C
+WordChecker - A Wordle like Guessing Game written in C